Bhasin v Hrynew: Judgment of the Supreme Court of Canada

-The appeal against Can-Am was allowed, while the one against Hrynew was dismissed.
-The trial judge's assessment of damages in the amount of $381,000 was varied, being reduced to $87,000.
+Bhasin appealed the decision of the Court of Appeal of Alberta to the Supreme Court of Canada.

+Justice Thomas Cromwell writing for a unanimous Court allowed the appeal against Can-Am and dismissed the appeal against Hrynew.
+The Court varied the trial judge's assessment of damages, reducing it from $381,000 to $87,000.
+Justice Michael Moldaver did not participate in the decision to maintain an odd number of justices, Justice Clément Gascon was not a member of the Court when the case was heard in February 2014.

-Cromwell J, in a unanimous decision of the SCC, held that Can-Am was liable for breach of the duty of good faith by misleading Bhasin in the period leading up to exercising the non-renewal clause, both regarding its own intentions and Hrynew's role as the PTO.
+The Court held that Can-Am was liable for breach of the duty of good faith by misleading Bhasin in the period leading up to exercising the non-renewal clause, both regarding its own intentions and Hrynew's role as the provincial trading officer.
 This negated honest performance.
 Can-Am was held liable for damages based on the position Bhasin would have been in if Can-Am had fulfilled its duty, assessing damages at $87,000.
 However, Hrynew was not liable, as the Court of Appeal had held, because the requirements of inducing breach of contract and civil conspiracy were not made out.

 Good faith contractual performance is a general organising principle of contract law, which states a general requirement of justice.
 It can be given different weight in different situations, but ensures the law is developed in a coherent and principled way.
 As a sub-category of good faith, there is a duty to act honestly in the performance of contractual obligations, not capriciously and arbitrarily.
 This accords with the reasonable expectations of commercial parties.
 A contracting party must have 'appropriate regard' for the other party's legitimate interests, depending on the context and primarily means not undermining those interests in bad faith.
 This differs to higher fiduciary obligations because it does not require loyalty or putting the other contractual party first.
 The doctrine is to be developed incrementally with analogy to existing areas where good faith is recognised, but the existing categories are not closed.
 The principle should be consistent with the weight the common law places on freedom of contracting parties to pursue self-interest: motives of contracting parties should not be scrutinised.
 However, good faith (like good conscience in equity) operates irrespective of the intentions of the parties and limits freedom of contract, albeit that in some contexts parties should be free to relax the requirements.